glovepost/dl-mom/docs/dl-mom-paper.md

 #### Soft Belief Packet Protocol (Sparse Belief Packets)

 A major barrier to heterogeneous latent communication is representational mismatch.
 Even if models share a tokenizer, their embedding matrices differ.
-Transmitting raw embeddings from model A to model B is generally meaningless.
+Transmitting raw embeddings from model A to model B is not meaningful in general.

 DL-MoM transmits a **Soft Belief Packet**: